NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Spore Cloud.md

 * * *

 You unleash a cloud of pollen or similar spores.
-All creatures in a @Template\[emanation|distance:10\] around you must attempt a Fortitude check save using your class DC or spell DC (whichever is higher) with the following results.
+All creatures in a 10-foot emanation around you must attempt a Fortitude check save using your class DC or spell DC (whichever is higher) with the following results.
 Plants and fungi are immune to this effect.

 * * *